Trisection diagrams and twists of 4-manifolds

-The next step is similar, but slightly more involved.
+\textbf{Step 4:} This step is similar to Step 3, but slightly more involved.
 We note that in Figure \ref{RedrawnAfterStep3}, the curve $\beta$ intersects the $\alpha$ and $\gamma$ curves each once.
-If we can arrange $\alpha$ and $\gamma$ to be parallel, we will be able to destabilize the diagram again.
+If we can arrange $\alpha$ and $\gamma$ to be parallel, we will be able to use Lemma \ref{lem:destab} to destabilize the diagram again.

-First, perform a Dehn twist to make the curve $\alpha_1$ standard.
-Then, slide the $c$ arc over $\gamma$.
-These two moves simplify the diagram somewhat.
-Now, slide the $a$ arc over both $\alpha$ curves so that it is parallel to $c$.
-Because we have made both $\alpha$ curves standard, this can be done easily.
-Lastly, slide $\gamma$ over $c$ and $\alpha$ over $a$ so that they no longer intersect $\beta$.
+To this end, perform a Dehn twist to make the curve $\alpha_1$ appear as a standard longitude of the leftmost hole of the surface.
+Then, to simplify the diagram, slide the curve $c$ over $\gamma$.
+Now slide $a$ over both $\alpha$ curves repeatedly so that it is parallel to $c$.
+Lastly, slide $\gamma$ over $c$ and $\alpha$ over $a$ so that these curves no longer intersect $\beta$.